 You could also look into organizations like Worldwide Opportunities on Organic Farms (WOOF), which will put you up on farms all over the world in exchange for helping out with chores like feeding animals, tending to plants, and picking fruit.

 Not only can you avoid getting hit with hefty foreign transaction fees if you use the right travel credit card, but you can also earn valuable rewards and benefits while away.

-The Chase Sapphire Reserve is one such card ($450 annual fee) that provides travel perks such as $300 in travel credits, $100 in credits toward Global Entry or TSA PreCheck, access to thousands of airport lounges, no foreign transaction fees, and a 1:1 point transfer program towards top airline and hotel loyalty programs.
+The Chase Sapphire Reserve ($450 annual fee) is one such card, offering a $300 travel credit, $100 in credit toward Global Entry or TSA PreCheck, access to thousands of airport lounges, no foreign transaction fees, and a 1:1 point transfer program towards top airline and hotel loyalty programs, to name just a few of the many travel perks available to cardholders.
 Points earned on the Bank of America Travel Rewards card are easily redeemable for travel expenses like plane tickets, checked bags, hotel rooms, automobile rentals, and even cruises.
 The card provides an unlimited point system, with a maximum of 1 point per dollar spent.
 You'll earn 5 points for every $1 spent, and a whopping 20,000 bonus points after spending $1,000 in the first three months of opening your account!